 Some of the problems you heard about will have been relatively trivial, like missing door hooks.
 Solving these problems might make a few people happier, but would not necessarily be a good use of the centre’s limited resources.

-Some problems - the patch of damp in the office, for example - might be symptoms of bigger problems, like a leaking roof.
+Some problems such as the patch of damp in the office, for example might be symptoms of bigger problems, like a leaking roof.
 Fixing the damp patch would be a temporary solution, as the roof will continue to leak.
 Finding and fixing that underlying problem means you also fix the cause of the smaller symptomatic problems.

 To understand which problems are trivial, symptoms or fundamental problems, you need to find out more information and analyse the situation.
 You can do this by asking active questions and using your critical thinking skills.

 Who is affected?
 The staff in the office.

 When does it happen?
 All the time, but it’s worse when it rains.